bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:38 PM CT, May 04</p>
+<p class="updated_time"> Latest data: 08:09 PM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 16° *colder* than today.
+Today's high is 78°, which is 12° **warmer** than yesterday.
+Tomorrow is expected to be 17° *colder* than today.

 Currently:

-- 74°
+- 70°
-- Windy and Partly Cloudy
+- Mostly Clear
-- 42% humidity
+- 41% humidity
-- 18 mph wind
+- 16 mph wind
-- 46% cloud cover
+- 23% cloud cover
-- 75 AQI 🟨
+- 84 AQI 🟨
-- 0.61 inches of rain expected in the next 48 hours
+- 0.42 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>